 Durant was always aware of his fate and the role of fame in it.
 In fact, he always stressed that the fame and success could be gone one day.
 Therefore, he should work harder and harder today.
 This stress on the present-day activities and their role for the future of human being have been at the heart of his success story and the stories of many people coming from various fields of activities including business, sports, politics, economics, etc. That is the golden rule for every person who dreams of better future.
 They know that the better future is created today.

 Moreover, Durant makes the first steps in the direction of charitable activities.
 He has established the Kevin Durant Family Foundation to support the families and children (Schwerha).
 He still has a decade or more years to play for the NBA and walk through the Hall of Fame (Hubbard).
 Even nowadays he is concerned about the future.
-For once more it proves one of the basic principles of his life that is to build a better future one should invest today.
+Once more, it proves one of the basic principles of his life, which is to build a better future one should invest today.
 Durant states that he has always wanted to help people.
 His mother taught him to show empathy to others and help them in times of despair.
 However, now, times changed and Durant had become a star.
 Moreover, he indeed realizes the influence he may have over others.
-Understanding that, he is aware that while doing something good he sets the examples to follow by thousands of ordinary Americans.
+Understanding that, he is aware that while doing something good he sets the example to follow for thousands of ordinary Americans.

 There is no doubt that Durant is a great player.
 Physically, he fits all the requirements of the ideal player.
 Due to this, he assisted his team in winning many national championships and even the Olympic Games in 2012.
-His success story is adorable.
+His success story is admirable.
 At the same time, there is something behind his brilliant career.
-Therefore, it would be wrong to say that physical conditions are not always predetermining in basketball career.
-The same applies to Durant, the cornerstones of whose success include the proper professional ethics based on Christian canons and the offensive gifts that he knows how to process.
-The receipt for his success also includes the ability to follow and to give others chance to grow, the capability of sober evaluation of one’s skills and the awareness of the temporality of fame.
+Therefore, it would be wrong to say that physical conditions are not always determining in a basketball career.
+The same applies to Durant, the cornerstones of whose success include proper professional ethics based on Christian canons and the offensive gifts that he knows how to process.
+The recipe for his success also includes the ability to follow and to give others a chance to grow, the capability of sober evaluation of one’s skills, and the awareness of the temporality of fame.